 }

-Listing AD-1: A simplified version of the vec! macro definition
+Listing D-1: A simplified version of the vec! macro definition

-Note: the actual definition of the vec! macro in the standard library includes code to pre-allocate the correct amount of memory up-front.
-That code is an optimization that we’ve chosen not to include here to make the example simpler.
+Note The actual definition of the vec! macro in the standard library includes code to preallocate the correct amount of memory up front.
+That code is an optimization that we don’t include here to make the example simpler.

 The #[macro_export] annotation indicates that this macro should be made available whenever the crate in which we’re defining the macro is imported.
-Without this annotation, even if someone depending on this crate uses the #[macro_use] annotation, the macro would not be brought into scope.
+Without this annotation, even if someone depending on this crate uses the #[macro_use] annotation, the macro wouldn’t be brought into scope.

 We then start the macro definition with macro_rules! and the name of the macro we’re defining without the exclamation mark.
-The name—-in this case vec—-is followed by curly brackets denoting the body of the macro definition.
+The name, in this case vec, is followed by curly brackets denoting the body of the macro definition.

 The structure in the vec! body is similar to the structure of a match expression.
 Here we have one arm with the pattern ( $( $x:expr ),* ), followed by => and the block of code associated with this pattern.
 If the pattern matches, the associated block of code will be emitted.
-Given that this is the only pattern in this macro, there’s only one valid way to match; any other will be an error.
+Given that this is the only pattern in this macro, there is only one valid way to match; any other will be an error.
 More complex macros will have more than one arm.

 Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 18 because macro patterns are matched against Rust code structure rather than values.
-Let’s walk through what the pieces of the pattern in Listing AD-1 mean; for the full macro pattern syntax, see the reference at https://doc.rust-lang.org/stable/reference/macros.html.
+Let’s walk through what the pieces of the pattern in Listing D-1 mean; for the full macro pattern syntax, see the reference at https://doc.rust-lang.org/stable/reference/macros.html.

+prod: confirm xref

 First, a set of parentheses encompasses the whole pattern.
 Next comes a dollar sign ($) followed by a set of parentheses, which captures values that match the pattern within the parentheses for use in the replacement code.
 Within $() is $x:expr, which matches any Rust expression and gives the expression the name $x.